Board of Directors

 B Com, FCPA, FAICD

 John is the principal of an Australian CPA firm that provides companies with corporate advisory services.
 John has extensive knowledge and practical experience in the application of Australian corporations law, ASX Listing Rules, international accounting standards and corporate governance principles.

 Over the past 25 years John has managed the processes to raise capital, perform due diligence and seek ASX listing for a number of enterprises, including IPOs for a wide range of diverse offerings.
-These include oil and gas interests, food and retail, a fine wool processing plant, an innovative telephony product, a biotech company, an Internet advertising initiative, a dental device for snoring and sleep apnoea, an indoor skydiving company, the NZ developer of the Martin Jetpack and most recently, Skydive the Beach Group Limited (now renamed Experience Co Limited) and most recently, Oliver’s Real Food Limited.
+These include oil and gas interests, food and retail, a fine wool processing plant, an innovative telephony product, a biotech company, an Internet advertising initiative, a dental device for snoring and sleep apnoea, an indoor skydiving company, the NZ developer of the Martin Jetpack, Skydive the Beach Group Limited (now renamed Experience Co Limited) and most recently, Oliver’s Real Food Limited.

 John is Chair of the Audit and Risk Committee and is based in Sydney, Australia.